TheGreatOneNamedZach/EGR103-WaterSample/README.txt

         used as the framework for the vision system.
     * The "AppForArduinoLML" app contains a working example of how to use the pieces and parts of a MATLAB app.
+    * The "AppForArduinoLML_PREVIEW" script is a preview of the code of the app with the same name.
+THIS IS A PREVIEW ONLY.
+DON'T RUN THIS!
     * The "GUI_ProofOfConcept" folder contains Zachary's proof of concept for the GUI sub-system.
         * The "ExampleHydroponicData" spreadsheet is given test data.
         * The "GUI_POC" app is the proof of concept app.
+        * The "GUI_POC_PREVIEW" script is a preview of the code of the app with the same name.
+THIS IS A PREVIEW ONLY.
+DON'T RUN THIS!
+    * The "GUI_Build" script contains the executing code for the Build of Concept.
+    * The "GUI_BuildGUI" app contains the GUI for the Build of Concept.
+DON'T RUN THIS!
+    * The "GUI_BuildGUI_PREVIEW" script contains a preview of the app with the same name.
+THIS IS A PREVIEW ONLY.
+DON'T RUN THIS!
     * The "ImageProcessingExample" script shows a working example of how to use bounding boxes and image recognition.
     * The "Cyan_Pink_Stickers" image is for the "ImageProcessingExample" script.
     * The "ColdHot" image is for the "AppForArduinoLML" app.
     * The "WaterDrop" image is for the "waterSamplerGUI" app.
     * The "secrets" text file contains any secrets used. (local file)

+Why is there previews of all the app files?
+  This is because GitHub treats the app files as binary files.
+The preview files allow you to view a copy of the code of the app files on GitHub.

 If you want to run this project, make sure you add the file "EGR103_WaterSample" to the working directory in MATLAB!
 Here is how: